Chronic Obstructive Pulmonary Disease and Asbestos

 These types of tests do not involve physical exertions, chemical tests, or drawing of blood or tissue samples.

 A physician can also use a stethoscope to listen to the lungs.
-However, COPD often does not manifest itself with audible signs even when present in the respiratory system.
+However, COPD often does not manifest with audible signs, even in the respiratory system.

-Visual methods of detection, such as X-rays and computerized tomography (CT) scans, are more effective than the use of stethoscopes.
+Visual detection methods, such as X-rays and computerized tomography (CT) scans, are more effective than using stethoscopes.

 In most instances, X-rays and CT scans may detect damage to lung tissue.
 However, the imagery doesn’t help identify other symptoms and signs of COPD.
 Therefore, additional tests and exams usually accompany X-rays and CT scans.